HL7/fhir-shorthand/input/pagecontent/reference.md

 #### Item Names

 Item names SHOULD follow [FHIR naming guidance](http://hl7.org/fhir/R4/structuredefinition-definitions.html#StructureDefinition.name).
-Names MUST be between 1 and 255 characters, begin with an uppercase letter, and contain only letters, numbers, and "_".
+All names MUST be between 1 and 255 characters.
+Alias names SHOULD begin with `$`, otherwise, names MUST begin with an uppercase letter and contain only letters, numbers, and underscores ("_").

 By convention, item names SHOULD use [PascalCase (also known as UpperCamelCase)](https://wiki.c2.com/?UpperCamelCase).
 [Slice names](#contains-rules-for-slicing) and [local slice names for extensions](#contains-rules-for-extensions) SHOULD use [lower camelCase](https://wiki.c2.com/?CamelCase).
 These conventions are consistent with FHIR naming conventions.

-As a best practice, alias names SHOULD begin with `$` since following this convention allows for additional error checking ([see Defining Aliases](#defining-aliases) for details).
+Beginning alias names with `$` is a good practice, since this convention allows for additional error checking ([see Defining Aliases](#defining-aliases) for details).

 #### Item Identifiers